Event Coordinators

 - In dual-level events ( ie. 2.5/3.0; 3.0/3.5) no segregation of players is permitted.
 Players should be randomly assigned to courts regardless of their skill rating.

 - Good sportsmanship is the key to a good event.
-Players that decline to play with another player or walk off the court in anger/frustration will be asked to leave the rotation.
+Players that are not displaying good sportsmanship will be asked to leave the rotation.

 Rotation play

-- Rotations should start with a 10 minute warm-up period.
+- Rotations should start with a brief warm-up period.

 - Games should be timed - 11 or 12 minutes.